-The Singers Tale – Creativity & Ageing – BLUES.
+The Singers Tale – Creativity & Ageing – Blues.
 A scrapbook of Blue Memories.
+From London to Folkestone with places on the run through life.

 Blue is the colour of Sky and Sea.
 Bluebells and Blue Tits.
 Old and faded Blue Denim Jeans & a Blue & White Breton Striped T shirt, a blue Bandana.
-A beloved blue jug, the blue and white Cornish ware & Delft ware.
-Willow pattern and old white enamel kitchen tins, bowls, plates and mugs- ringed with blue trim.
+A beloved blue jug, the blue and white Cornish & Delft ware.
+Willow pattern, old white enamel with blue trim, bowls, plates and mugs.
 I love all of those Blues.
 ‘Lavenders blue dilly dilly….’

 ‘Come on in my Kitchen, its bound to be raining outside.’